-Use of Estimates-The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reporting period.
+Use of Estimates-The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from these estimates.

-Risks and Uncertainties-We continue to monitor and respond to evolving developments about recent macroeconomic events, including elevated inflation, the U.S. Federal Reserve raising interest rates, bank failures, supply chain disruptions, fluctuations in currency exchange rates, geopolitical conflicts, and the COVID-19 pandemic, which have led to further economic uncertainty in the global economy.
+Risks and Uncertainties-We continue to monitor and respond to evolving developments about recent macroeconomic events, including elevated inflation, the U.S. Federal Reserve adjusting interest rates, bank failures, supply chain disruptions, fluctuations in currency exchange rates, and geopolitical conflicts, which have led to economic uncertainty in the global economy.
 These macroeconomic conditions have had and are likely to continue to have adverse consequences on consumer spending, including the buying patterns of our customers and prospective customers.
 The conditions caused by the aforementioned recent macroeconomic events could affect the rate of consumer spending and could adversely affect demand for our products, lengthen our sales cycles, reduce the value of inventory, reduce expected spending from new customers, and affect our suppliers, all of which could adversely affect our business, results of operations, and financial condition.

-As of the date of issuance of the financial statements we are not aware of any specific event or circumstance related to the aforementioned macroeconomic events that would require us to update our estimates or judgments or adjust the carrying value of our assets or liabilities.
+As of the date of issuance of the financial statements, we are not aware of any specific event or circumstance related to the aforementioned macroeconomic events that would require us to update our estimates or judgments or adjust the carrying value of our assets or liabilities.
 Actual results could differ from those estimates and any such differences may be material to the condensed consolidated financial statements.

 Segments-Operating segments are defined as components of an entity for which separate financial information is available and that is regularly reviewed by our chief operating decision maker ("CODM") in deciding how to allocate resources to an individual segment and in assessing performance.
-Prior to May 4, 2023, our CODMs were our co-Chief Executive Officers.
-On May 4, 2023, Timothy Brown, transitioned from his co-Chief Executive Officer role to Chief Innovation Officer, a non-executive role, and Joseph Zwillinger, our other co-Chief Executive Officer, was appointed our Chief Executive Officer.
-As a result, we performed an evaluation to determine our CODM.
-We determined that Joseph Zwillinger, Chief Executive Officer, was our CODM after May 4, 2023 and as of September 30, 2023
+Mr. Vernachio, Chief Executive Officer, is our CODM.

 We operate in one operating segment and one reportable segment, as the CODM reviews financial information presented on an aggregate basis for purposes of making operating decisions, allocating resources, and evaluating financial performance.
-There was no change in our operating or reportable segments as a result of the change in CODM during the second quarter of 2023.
+There was no change in our operating or reportable segments as a result of the change in CEO during the first quarter of 2024.

 Foreign Currency Transactions-Our reporting currency is the U.S. dollar.
 The functional currency for each subsidiary included in these condensed consolidated financial statements that is domiciled outside of the United States is generally the applicable local currency of that country or the U.S. dollar.
-The translation of foreign currencies into U.S. dollars is performed for assets and liabilities using current foreign currency exchange rates in effect at the balance sheet date and for revenues and expense accounts using average foreign currency exchange rates during the period.
+The translation of foreign currencies into U.S. dollars is performed for assets and liabilities using current foreign currency exchange rates in effect at the balance sheet date and for revenue and expense accounts using average foreign currency exchange rates during the period.
 Capital accounts are translated at historical foreign currency exchange rates.
 Translation gains and losses are included in stockholders' equity as a component of accumulated other comprehensive income or loss.
 Adjustments that arise from foreign currency exchange rate changes on transactions denominated in a currency other than the functional currency are included in other income or expense on the condensed consolidated statements of operations and comprehensive loss.